UP-macroecology/Keuth_RedListSDMs_2024/README.md

 *Script:* 04b_plot_predictions.R: In this script I plotted the predictions of all algorithms for year 0 and further also plotted the occurrence points of the respective scenario on top of it.

-*Script:* 04a_SDM_rangesize.R: I further calculated the range size of each species by marking a cell as a presence if the habitat suitability was above a certain threshold (masTSS) and summing up the number of cells.
+*Script:* 04a_SDM_rangesize.R: In this script, I did an additional calculation.
+I calculated the range size of each species by marking a cell as a presence if the habitat suitability was above a certain threshold (masTSS) and summing up the number of cells.

-*Script:* ensemble_testing.R: This script was used for trouble-shooting, when I obtained weird performance values for my ensemble.
-Here, I tested the differences in the predictions between the three algorithms and the ensemble model.
+*Script:* ensemble_testing.R: This script was used for trouble-shooting.
+When I first fitted my models I obtained weird performance values for my ensemble model.
+Here, I obtained the differences in the predictions between the three algorithms and the ensemble model.
+Now, I just keep the code in case I need it again some day.

 *Script:* plot_occurrences.R: Here, I plot the presences and absences of the different species.